AliGhorbaniGit/DRF_project/README.md

 1. **Database Query Optimization**:
    - All critical queries are indexed to enhance retrieval times.
-   - Used `prefetch_related` and `select_related` to minimize database hits during operations involving related entities.
+   - Used some orm optimization by `prefetch_class`, `prefetch_related`, `select_related` and other to minimize database hits during operations involving related entities.

 2. **Benchmark Results**: